 - Dice the tomatoes and onions.
 Peel and mince the garlic.

-- Add dried basil, oregano, garlic powder, saute for 30-60 seconds.
+- Add dried basil, oregano, and garlic powder, and saute for 30-60 seconds.
 Turn OFF saute mode.

-- Close the IP lid, turn ON Manual / Pressure cook (high) for 10 minutes.
+- Close the IP lid, and turn ON Manual / Pressure Cook (high) for 10 minutes.
 Let pressure release naturally, around 10 minutes.

-- Open the IP lid, using a hand blender, carefully blend the sauce to a desired consistency.
+- Open the IP lid, using a hand blender, and carefully blend the sauce to the desired consistency.

-- OPTIONAL: Turn ON saute (less), and cook the sauce for 3-5 minutes to a desired consistency.
+- OPTIONAL: Turn ON saute (less), and cook the sauce for 3-5 minutes to the desired consistency.
 Add sugar, or preferred sweetener to balance the tartness in the sauce.

-- Let the sauce cool down, transfer it into a clean, air-tight glass container.
+- Let the sauce cool down, and transfer it into a clean, air-tight glass container.

 - This recipe yields around 16 ounces of Marinara sauce.
 The sauce stays fresh for up to a week in the refrigerator.

-- Cook the tomatoes, stirring occasionally, until almost all the moisture has evaporated.
+- Cook the tomatoes, stirring occasionally until almost all the moisture has evaporated.
 This will take around 25-30 minutes.
-Rest of the recipe is same as Instant Pot.
+The rest of the recipe is the same as Instant Pot.

 - Adjust the heat, to prevent any splattering of the sauce.
 You can also use a lid or a splatter screen.

 - Tips for the Best Homemade Marinara Sauce with Fresh Tomatoes